 We show a Priority Mail rate of just under $10, and a Priority Mail Express rate of around $63.
 Again, we see a 40% savings on Priority Mail and 15% on Priority Express.

-A final deciding factor on shipping options are features like insurance, tracking and international delivery.
-If any of these value-added features are important to you or customers, it could impact your choice of service.
+A final deciding factor on shipping options are features like insurance, tracking, and international delivery.
+If any of these value-added features are important to you or your customers, it could impact your choice of service.

 Insurance protects your package from theft, damage, or loss in transit.
 Depending on your products and customers, insurance may be a key feature in your checkout flow.

 Both Priority Mail and Priority Mail Express offer insurance coverage.
-Both services insure packages up to $100 on domestic shipments, and up to $200 on international shipments.
+Both services ensure packages up to $100 on domestic shipments and up to $200 on international shipments.

 If you want added insurance coverage, Easyship can help you cover your items up to $5,000.